-In February of 2017, Harvard sought proposals from lenders offering non-federal education loans for the 2017-2018 academic year through an open Request for Information (RFI) process.
-The RFI was designed so that Harvard could provide information to its graduate and professional students on private loan products that have competitive rates and other borrower benefits.
-Harvard graduate and professional students are not required to use the lenders on these lists.
+Harvard University seeks information from lenders offering non-federal education loans year through an open Request for Information (RFI) process.
+We do this to create a neutral list of private loan products that have competitive rates and other borrower benefits.
+Harvard students are not required to use the lenders on these lists.
 In addition, domestic borrowers may qualify for federal loans and the terms and conditions of these federal funds may be more favorable than the terms and conditions of private education loans.

 Information about the private loan products received through Harvard's RFI process will be hosted on ELMSelect.
 International students who have a U.S. co-signer should review loan options on both the "Graduate" and "International" pages on ELMSelect.